FledgeXu/BosonEnglish/src/introduction/what-is-forge.md

 As time went on, mod developers realized that modding Jar files directly to write mods was too crude, and that mod-to-mod compatibility was virtually non-existent.
 So Forge was born.

 Forge was actually a set of third-party APIs implemented by modifying the Minecraft way, and as time went on, MCP is now dead (some of MCP's tools are still alive).
-In addition to the Forge set of APIs, Fabric is also in the limelight, and Forge itself underwent a rewrite after Minecraft 1.13 arrived, introducing a number of APIs for functional programming.
+In addition to the Forge set of API's there's also a lightweight Fabric API.
+Forge itself underwent a rewrite after Minecraft 1.13 arrived, introducing a number of API's for functional programming.

 So how did Forge use the three names we mentioned earlier?